Help Desk

 Graphics: Icons and Illustrations

-File sizes are kept as low as possible to enable fast loading times.
+Though connection speeds have increased since The Stuart Vallantine Web Experience surfaced in 2006, file sizes are still kept as low as possible to enable fast loading times.
 There is nothing more annoying than waiting ages for your desired page to load, due to an illustration boasting a file size the same as an Amiga 600's RAM capacity.
+Though important in the age of dial-up internet, this theory still rings true for smartphone or tablet users.

 For persons browsing this website on mobile phones (including Apple's iPhone and Google's Android phones), PDAs and Blackberry devices, all graphics and overall layout have been optimised to load effectively.
-The site has also been tested for use on a bog standard mobile phone using GPRS/WAP internet connections.
+The site has also been tested for use on various mobile phones thanks mainly to Google Chrome's Inspect Element section, and its mobile device screen views.